Sign In Forgot Password

 9:00 AM - 4:30 PMTemple Beth El

-Join us for Mitzvah Day 2025 when we come together to give back to the greater community through acts of kindness, service, and connection and present Marcia Vandercook with the Biatch Tikkun Olam Award.
+Participate with us on Mitzvah Day 2025 when we come together to give back to the greater community through acts of kindness, service, and connection, and present Marcia Vandercook with the Rabbi Jonathan Biatch Tikkun Olam Award.

 Mitzvah Day is an opportunity for everyone, from young children to older adults, to come together and make a meaningful impact in the lives of others, and strengthen the bonds with fellow Temple Beth El (TBE) members.
 Lunch and refreshments will be provided as we celebrate the spirit of community and service that lies at the heart of our Jewish tradition.
 If you have any questions, please contact Aleeza at engage@tbemadison.org.